Mike Toglia Player Props: Rockies vs. Dodgers

 Dodgers Pitching Rankings

-- The Dodgers have a 4.38 team ERA that ranks 18th among all MLB pitching staffs.
+- The Dodgers' 4.34 team ERA ranks 18th across all MLB pitching staffs.

-- In his most recent appearance on Sunday, the righty threw six innings against the San Diego Padres, giving up one earned run while surrendering four hits.
+- The righty's most recent time out came on Monday against the San Diego Padres, when he went six innings, surrendering six earned runs while giving up nine hits.

 © 2023 Data Skrive.
 All rights reserved.